 Forms Instant Relationships

-Mind maps not only help cater to a plethora of different ideas but they structure connections between all of them.
-Instead of hashing this out between your team, just put the idea under it’s logical bucket and move forward with it.
+Mind maps not only help cater to a plethora of different ideas.
+But they structure connections between all of them.
+Instead of hashing this out between your team, just put the idea under its logical bucket and move forward with it.

 Having instant connections is a super helpful factor when innovating and saves everyone the time and headache of having to sort out your entire board.

-Mind maps are also helpful because they provide connection between all of the ideas that you come up with.
+Mind maps are also helpful because they provide a connection between all of the ideas that you come up with.
 Helping your brain out by establishing connections between ideas is the best way to cement them in your brain and understand how they relate to the greater concept.